 The modern sporting rifle is widely misunderstood throughout the country because they are aesthetically similar to military rifles.
 However, these rifles do not function the same as military firearms and have distinctly different practical uses and technical specifications.
 Efforts to ban modern sporting rifles often focus on emotion, cosmetics, and appearances, yet ignore the technological differences.
 Today, modern sporting rifles are commonly found in the hands of hunters and recreational shooters throughout the nation who value them for their durability and reliability.

 The modern sporting rifle (MSR), the most common examples being based on the AR-15 platform, is widely mischaracterized.
-Confusion exists because while these rifles have a similar appearance to military rifles, they do not function in the same way.
+These rifles have a similar appearance to military rifles, but they do not function in the same way.
+This has sowed much confusion around the applications and uses of MSRs.
 Groups wanting to ban MSRs have, for many years, spread misleading information about the AR-15, and MSRs generally, to support their cause.

 Points of Interest

 - The AR in “AR-15” stands for ArmaLite Rifle.
-ArmaLite was the firearms engineering company that first developed the modern sporting rifle in the 1950s.
+ArmaLite is the firearms-engineering company that first developed the modern sporting rifle in the 1950s.
 AR does not stand for “assault rifle” or “automatic rifle.”

-- Modern sporting rifles are commonly used by participants in one of the most popular target shooting disciplines, “3-Gun,” which is now the fastest growing shooting sport.
+- Modern sporting rifles are commonly used by participants in “3-Gun,” one of the most popular and fastest growing recreational shooting disciplines.